Frequently Asked Questions

 How is OneCare changing health care?

-The first step in network performance management to get providers into a value based care model is through the contracts OneCare negotiates on behalf of its member providers.
+OneCare Vermont is bringing value-based care to Vermont—changing the way we pay for and deliver care in order to reduce costs and improve the quality of care.
+The OneCare Vermont model first gets providers into a value-based care model through the contracts OneCare negotiates on behalf of its member providers.
 There are currently over 5,000 providers who are members of OneCare Vermont and OneCare negotiates contracts on their behalf with Medicaid, Medicare, and commercial insurers.

 What results is OneCare seeing so far?